BehroozMansouri/MathAMR/ExtractingContext/README.md

 After running the command above, the extracted context for candidates is saved at `results/context_topic.tsv`.

-This will generate the annotated formulas context in ARQMath-1, -2 and -3, saving the candidate formulas context as formulas_context.tsv file.

 Next we run a similar code for extracting context of formula queries.
 For this, run the command like:
 ```bash
 python extract_context_topics_task2.py